ashleydavis/personal-web-page/index.md

 I also did open-source work while at Real Serious Games, you'll find some very useful code for working with Unity and Node.js on [the Real Serious Games Github org](https://github.com/real-serious-games).

-# Quantitative and algorthimic trading
+# Quantitative and algorithmic trading

 I'm a keen systematic trader, currently trading stocks on the ASX and exploring quantiative and algorithmic trading strategies.